-The notion of moving across a weight space has been widely used in the area of multi-criteria decision making: when we have several competing objective values to optimize, a natural approach is to optimize a weighted sum of them \cite{qeval}, \cite{hu-meh}.
+The notion of moving across a weight space has been widely used in the area of multi-criteria decision making: when we have several competing objective functions to optimize, a natural approach is to optimize a weighted sum of them \cite{qeval}, \cite{hu-meh}.
 Authors in \cite{qeval} presented an algorithm for evaluating and ranking items with multiple attributes. \cite{qeval} is related to our work as the proposed algorithm is a cutting-plane one.
 However, our algorithm uses the concept of weighted analytic center which is completely different.
-Authors in \cite{hu-meh} proposed a family of models (denoted my McRow) for multi-expert multi-criteria decision making.
+Authors in \cite{hu-meh} proposed a family of models (denoted by McRow) for multi-expert multi-criteria decision making.
 Their work is close to ours as they derived compact formulations of the McRow model by assuming some structure for the weight region, such as polyhedral or conic descriptions.
-Our work has fundamental differences with \cite{hu-meh}: cutting-plane algorithms in the weight-space find a weight vector $w$ in a fixed weight region (the unit simplex) such that the weighted analytic center of $w$, say $x(w)$, is the desired solution for the DM.
+Our work also has fundamental differences with \cite{hu-meh}: cutting-plane algorithms in the weight-space find a weight vector $w$ in a fixed weight region (the unit simplex) such that the weighted analytic center of $w$, say $x(w)$, is the desired solution for the DM.
 The algorithms we design in this paper make it possible to implement the ideas we mentioned above to help overcome some of the difficulties for robust optimization to reach a broader, practicing user base.
 For some further details and related discussion, also see Moazeni \cite{somayeh} and Karimi \cite{Karimi}.

-In Section \ref{utility}, we explain our approach, and also introduce the notion of weighted analytic centers.
+We introduce our formulation and the notations we use in the paper in Section \ref{notions}.
+In Section \ref{utility}, we explain our approach and prove that, under a theoretical framework due to Bertsimas and Sim \cite{price}, our approach is as least as strong as classical robust optimization.
+In this section, we also introduce the notion of weighted analytic centers.
 In Section \ref{alg}, we design the cutting-plane algorithms, and explain some practical uses of our approach.
-In Section \ref{convex}, we prove that, under a theoretical framework due to Bertsimas and Sim \cite{price}, our approach is as least as strong as the classical robust optimization approach.
 Some preliminary computational results are presented in Section \ref{num}.
 In Section \ref{con}, we briefly talk about the extension of the approach to semidefinite programming and quasi-concave utility functions, and then conclude the paper.